Ex-Iowa trooper facing federal charge over 2017 traffic stop

 “I think it’s really important that the taxpayers know that this was overlooked by two local county attorneys,” he said.

+Diaz praised federal prosecutors for pursuing the case, saying incidents of violence by law enforcement officers had become too pervasive.

+“It seems like every week we are seeing an event like this,” he said.

-State Attorney General Tom Miller’s office represented Smith during a lawsuit brought by Yakish.
+State Attorney General Tom Miller’s office represented Smith against Yakish’s lawsuit.
 Earlier this year, a state panel agreed to pay Yakish $225,000 from the state budget to settle the case.

 In addition, the Iowa Department of Public Safety unsuccessfully resisted a subpoena from the federal grand jury that sought records related to Smith’s use-of-force and disciplinary history.
 One defense lawyer has alleged that Smith faced two dozen internal affairs investigations during his patrol career.